Linkedin automation tools can be great for prospecting. It can save you a lot of time, streamline your workflow, and help you create a larger network.

 - Don’t use automation tools that don’t have a dedicated IP address

 - Do add personalization.
-Check out which Linkedin groups the prospect belongs to and find common ground.
+Check out which LinkedIn groups the prospect belongs to and find common ground.

 - Don’t continue with automation if you see below 20% reply rates or below 25% acceptance rates.
 This means that your engagement is low.